emmercm/www/src/blog/_shell-command-throttling.md

 Recently, I've been adding [pre-command hooks](/blog/automatically-execute-code-before-after-unix-commands) in [my dotfiles](https://github.com/emmercm/dotfiles) to update various tools before executing them.
 Some of my commonly-used tools, such as [Claude Code](https://code.claude.com/docs/en/overview), update nearly every day, or sometimes multiple times in a day.

-This has been working great,
+This has been working great, but I launch some of these tools many times in a day, and I don't want to pay the cost of attempting an update on every launch.
+So I wrote a Bash function that can "throttle" comm

 I abuse [my dotfiles](https://github.com/emmercm/dotfiles).
 I put a lot of commands in them that I probably shouldn't, making the time to launch a new terminal quite high.
 But I know that everything I want is initialized and ready to go every time: